Urban green mapping

 These refers to: NDVI = (B8 - B4) / (B8 + B4) of Sentinel-2.

-In my case, I did this by raster calculator in QGIS.
+In my case, this was done using the Raster Calculator in QGIS.

 Figure 4: Sentinel-2 NDVI